ijbd/merra-power-generation/README.md

   - Additional System Advisory Model parameters should be set in the respective run_solar and run_wind functions.

 3. COMMAND LINE INSTRUCTION
-  - First, change the functionality of the shell script to allow execution
+  - First, change the the shell script permissions to allow execution

     chmod a+rx powGen.sh